 Sales may be more focused on short-term solutions that keep customers happy for now.

 Sales may be more focused on short-term solutions that keep customers happy for now.
-Salespeople are often focused on the immediate, the here and now because their job is to make sure a customer stays happy right away.
+Salespeople are typically focused on the immediate, the here and now because their job is to make sure a customer stays happy right away.
 Salespeople may be more focused on meeting the needs of one customer, today, at this moment.
-This can lead to an emphasis on getting a deal done quickly and moving on to the next deal--rather than focusing as much on whether or not this decision will work well long term.
+This can lead to an emphasis on getting a deal done quickly and moving on to the next deal--rather than focusing as much on whether this decision will work well long term.

 A sales goal could be something like “make sure that we can close this deal by the end of this quarter.”
 To achieve this, a salesperson might ask for a feature that doesn’t really exist in the product but will make it possible for them to close the deal.
 Product, on the other hand, might have a goal of “Think about what we need to do to build out our infrastructure so that we can support all of our customers within two years."
 This is how sales and product get into discussions like: